zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 in `index.html`.

-This time, instead of paragraph tags, let's add an `<h3>` with 'Property Archive' as the heading content, and below we'll add in a few `<h4>` tags for different archive years.
+This time, instead of paragraph tags, let's add an `<h3>` with 'Property Archive' as the heading content, and below we'll add in a `<h4>` tag for 2014.
 Our page should look like:

 ```
 <!DOCTYPE html>